 As a coach, your role within a team is not only to be a mentor, trainer, and guide, but it’s also to create a positive and empowering team culture.
 This is important because a team’s culture has a huge impact on the way your athletes perform, interact, and contribute to the team as a whole.

 We like the way League Network puts it – identifying your teams culture goes beyond the want and desire to win a match.
 It’s more about what your athletes beliefs, attitudes and values are.

-To start creating a positive team culture, here’s what you need to do.
+To start building a positive and empowering team culture, here’s where you should start.

 Reach out to your team

 Want more tips on how to improve your coaching skills?
-Check out our blog on 5 ways to boost your coaching.
+Check out our blog on 5 ways to help improve your coaching technique.